vyos/vyos-documentation/docs/services/dhcp.rst

       }
   }

 Explanation
 ^^^^^^^^^^^

-.. cfgcmd:: set service dhcp-server shared-network-name '<name>' authoritative
+.. cfgcmd:: set service dhcp-server shared-network-name dhcpexample authoritative

 This says that this device is the only DHCP server for this network.
 If other devices are trying to offer DHCP leases, this machine will send 'DHCPNAK' to any device trying to request an IP address that is not valid for this network.

-.. cfgcmd:: set service dhcp-server shared-network-name '<name>' subnet 192.0.2.0/24 default-router 192.0.2.1
+.. cfgcmd:: set service dhcp-server shared-network-name dhcpexample subnet 192.0.2.0/24 default-router 192.0.2.1

 This is a configuration parameter for the subnet, saying that as part of the response, tell the client that I am the default router for this network

-.. cfgcmd:: set service dhcp-server shared-network-name '<name>' subnet 192.0.2.0/24 dns-server 192.0.2.1
+.. cfgcmd:: set service dhcp-server shared-network-name dhcpexample subnet 192.0.2.0/24 dns-server 192.0.2.1

 This is a configuration parameter for the subnet, saying that as part of the response, tell the client that I am the DNS server for this network.
 If you